Bat Scan Project

 After meeting with Steve Barlow of Wildlife Integration, sharing knowledge from their bat house experiences.
 Steve was a partner in Merlin’s original North American Bat House Research Project, who continued his innovative experiments long after the project ended.
 He has shown extraordinary creativity in developing and testing new designs, including a new “Community Size Bat House” that has been highly successful in attracting thousands of bats per dwelling.
 Following an enthusiastic exchange of ideas, they decided to partner in developing and promoting dwellings for bats.

-Merlin’s new book, The Secret Lives of Bats: My Adventures with the World’s Most Misunderstood Mammals, was released on October 20, published by Houghton Mifflin Harcourt.
+Merlin’s book, The Secret Lives of Bats: My Adventures with the World’s Most Misunderstood Mammals, was released on October 20, 2015, published by Houghton Mifflin Harcourt.
 Amazon featured it on its top-10 book list in non-fiction, and it received uniformly outstanding reviews, including in The Wall Street Journal, The New Yorker, The Huffington Post, National Geographic Book Talk and Nature.
 Sharing highlights from a lifetime of adventure and discovery, Merlin takes readers to the frontiers of research and discovery, replacing fear of the unknown with a profound appreciation for these long neglected but essential animals.
 More than 50 media interviews have reached tens of millions of people worldwide with his message about bats.

-Ambassadorial Travel for Bats
+Ambassadorial Appearances for Bats

 Wherever he goes Merlin is a captivating ambassador for bats, normally making a lasting difference in each country visited.
 He provides media appearances, public lectures, training sessions and much needed conservation advice in addition to photographs essential to public education.